On the ongoing situation in Gaza:

 I've talked way more about this on my blog than anywhere else.
 But as I write this, the genocide in the Gaza Strip has been going on for nearly two years now.
 It shouldn't be controversial to call it a genocide.
 And it shouldn't be controversial to say that genocide, wherever and to whomever it happens, is wrong.
 I mean, it's crazy that I even have to say this, and a testament to just how messed up everything is right now.

-Right now, starvation is being wielded as a weapon of genocide against the Palenstinian people, just as it was against the Irish in the Potato Famine, and elsewhere across the globe.
+Right now, starvation is being wielded as a weapon of genocide against the Palenstinian people.
 And I wonder if all of human history is nothing but a repeating cycle of genocides being perpetrated against other peoples by peoples who were historically the targets of genocide themselves in the past.
 And my heart aches.
-And I wonder, why can't we just stop doing this?
+And I wonder, why can't humanity just stop doing this to itself?
 It seems like it should be so easy to just...not do this anymore.
 But the cycle continues.

-But for everyone else, there are ways to help:
+But for right now, there are ways to help:

 World Central Kitchen